ABOUT ORNITHOPTERS

 Ornithopter Stability and Control

-Typically, the ornithopter will have a horizontal stabilizer in the back, like most airplanes.
-Usually, the tail provides a downforce to keep the nose up, and therefore the tail incidence relative to the wing is much more than you would find in an airplane.
+Typically, the ornithopter will have a horizontal stabilizer in the back.
+The tail usually provides a downforce to keep the nose up, and therefore the tail incidence or angle relative to the wing is much more than you would find in an airplane.
 This angle is typically about 15 degress, but it may be less or more depending on where the center of gravity is located and other aspects of the ornithopter design.

 downforce stabilizer